Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 Where did my love for this model come from?

 Were they fashionable when I wore them?
-No more than that, in my memories, I was even a little out of step .
+Not more than that, in my memories, I was even a little out of step .

-The slightly trendy guys around me were more often in Nike SB “Blazer” , a pump with a slightly more skate look.
+The slightly trendy guys around me were more often in Nike SB "Blazer" , a shoe with a slightly more skate look.

-At the end of this period, I even think that I was already witnessing the return of the Air Max to one or two friends who were always two trains ahead of the trends.
+Towards the end of this period, I even think I was already seeing the return of the Air Max among one or two friends who were always two steps ahead of the trends.

 nike sb blazer orange high top sneaker

-The Nike SB Blazer was the more "hip" choice.
-But I found that it had the look of a sock, halfway between the lightness of Converse, and the structure of a more "basketball" sneaker.
+The Nike SB Blazer was the more "trendy" choice.
+But I found that it had a sock-like look, halfway between the lightness of the Converse, and the structure of a more "basketball" sneaker.

-But I gradually came to the idea that complying with the law of the majority was not like me , and I did not like it.
+But I gradually came to terms with the fact that bowing to the law of the majority was not like me , and I didn't like it.

 I admit that I already liked the contradiction.